 GALLERY

-L. Parker Stephenson Photographs is a New York based photography gallery specializing in work that represents creative documentary practices by artists who are engaged with social, cultural and environmental themes.
+L. Parker Stephenson Photographs specializes in work that represents creative documentary practices by artists who are engaged with social, cultural and environmental themes.
+After running her gallery on Madison Avenue in New York City for more than 15 years, she is transitioning to dealing privately.

-In addition, the Gallery maintains an inventory of vintage avant-garde and classic works by leaders in the field and key figures of the 1920s-1950s.
-Along these lines, a range of exhibitions on early to mid-twentieth century modernist and experimental photography have been presented as well as thematic shows covering the broader history of the medium.
+In addition to representing living artists and estates, LPSP maintains an inventory of vintage photographs, with a focus on avant-garde and classic works by influential figures from the 1920s through the 1950s.
+Over the years, she has curated exhibitions that explore early to mid-20th century modernist and experimental photography, as well as thematic shows that trace the broader history and evolution of the medium.

-Many of the Gallery’s solo exhibitions marked a first for the artist or their first in the United States; among these are Raphaël Dallaporta, John Davies, Kikuji Kawada, Sirkka-Liisa Konttinen, J.D.
-'Okhai Ojeikere, and Witho Worms.
-Since then their works have been acquired by individuals and museums alike.
+Many of the gallery’s solo exhibitions marked significant milestones—introducing artists to new audiences or presenting their work in the United States for the first time.
+Notable among these are Kikuji Kawada, J.D.
+'Okhai Ojeikere, Sirkka-Liisa Konttinen, John Davies, Raphaël Dallaporta, and Witho Worms.
+Since their exhibitions, these artists' works have entered prominent private collections and major museum holdings.

-The gallery has been a member of AIPAD since 2012 and exhibited in its fair (now named The Photography Show), every year since then.
-Other fair participation includes Classic Photographs Los Angeles, Art on Paper, Nantucket Antiques Fair, and Paris Photo.
+The gallery has been a member of AIPAD since 2012 and participated in its annual fair—now known as The Photography Show—for over a decade.
+Additional fair appearances include Classic Photographs Los Angeles, Art on Paper, Nantucket Antiques Fair, and Paris Photo.

 HISTORY